Designing credibility in fashion with the Product Environmental Footprint

 The European Commission has adopted the PEF method, which is set to become the gold standard for life cycle assessments (LCAs).
 Businesses have the opportunity to get ahead today by preparing for a PEF future.

-Companies with environmental claims on products in the EU market — or those planning on making them — will need to ensure they are backed by the PEF methodology in the medium term, with discussions on new European legislation to make this mandatory progressing fast.
+Companies with environmental claims on products in the EU market — or those planning on making them — may need to ensure they are backed by the PEF methodology in the medium term, with discussions on new European legislation to make this mandatory progressing fast.
 Quantis can help your business put its best foot forward as PEF labelling becomes the new norm.
 Reach out to us to:

 - Receive a training for a PEF overview